FedMart: History

 Success spawned establishment of other warehouse stores and a more coherent merchandising strategy.
 FedMart developed into a chain of stores, and Price pioneered several innovations in the retail industry.
 FedMart became the first retailer to sell gasoline at wholesale prices.
 The chain was the first to open an in-store pharmacy.
 FedMart also opened in-store optical departments, establishing a format that was widely copied decades later.
 Aside from developing several industry firsts, Price guided the company into food retailing, a product line that would underpin the chain's development.

-In March 1968, the company opened its 36th store in Window Rock, Arizona.

-Price was joined in his business by his son, Robert, who served as FedMart's executive vice-president until they sold two-thirds of the chain in 1975 to the German retail company Hugo Mann.
+Price was joined in his business by his son, Robert, who served as FedMart's executive vice president until they sold two-thirds of the chain in 1975 to the German retail company Hugo Mann.
 The company was then 21 years old with sales in excess of $350 million at 40 stores.
 Price was fired less than a year after the Hugo Mann takeover.
 The store chain closed within seven years.